alykoshin/mini-ticker/README.md

 # mini-ticker

 Simple ticker (time count) for browser and node
+Ticker is based on setTimeout() with additional auto adjustment to compensate timer error.

+This package is part of WRTC project.

+Not yet ready for public usage.

 If you have different needs regarding the functionality, please add a [feature request](https://github.com/alykoshin/mini-ticker/issues).